jrili/datacamp-cleaning-bank-marketing/README.md

 | `cons_price_idx` | `float` | Consumer price index (monthly indicator) | N/A |
 | `euribor_three_months` | `float` | Euro Interbank Offered Rate (euribor) three-month rate (daily indicator) | N/A |

+# Workflow Overview
+1. Extract the raw data from `bank_marketing.csv`
+2. Process the **client-related data**
+    * Extract and transform the client-related data from the raw data
+    * Load the client-related data into `client.csv`
+3. Process the **campaign-related data**
+    * Extract and transform the campaign-related data from the raw data
+    * Load the campaign-related data into `campaign.csv`
+4. Process the **economics-related data**
+    * Extract and transform the economics-related data from the raw data
+    * Load the economics-related data into `campaign.csv`

 # How to execute script:
 _(Tested in Python 3.13)_
 ```